*AN APPOINTMENT IS REQUIRED*

 Courthouse Family Law Clinic/Self-Help Assistance

 The clinic is provided through a contract with the Maryland Volunteer Lawyers Service (“MVLS”).
-Walk-in services are available every Thursday from 8:00 a.m. to 1:00 p.m., in which an MVLS attorney is available within courthouse room 229, to assist self-represented litigants who meet the income eligibility.
-Legal advice is provided in family law matters for which domestic relation forms exist.
-For individuals whose income exceeds MVLS guidelines, the attorney will identify the issues and provide the appropriate forms.
+Services are available by appointment every Thursday from 8:00 a.m. to 1:00 p.m., in which an MVLS attorney is available within the courthouse Law Library, to assist self-represented litigants who meet the income eligibility.
+Legal advice and forms assistance is provided in Family Law matters for which domestic relation forms exist.
+For those individuals whose income exceeds MVLS guidelines, the attorney will identify the issues and provide the appropriate forms.

 The purpose of the co-parenting seminars is to give parents skills to mitigate the effects of the family dissolution on their children, and provide strategies to communicate and make decisions together on behalf of the children.
 The seminar is ordered by the Court in contested custody and access cases, and requires the parties to contact directly, one of the available providers.

 Select one of the following providers:

 - 6-hour Online Parenting Program -- The cost of the online service is $75.
 Register online and pay using PayPal or a major credit card.
 Discounted programs are available to income eligible parents.
 Please contact http://washingtonmd.onlineparentingprograms.com directly for a discount code.
 Classes also offered in Spanish.
 A certificate is issued to the participants that complete the course.
 Classes also offered in Spanish.
 A certificate is issued to the participants that complete the course.